c4arl0s/6Rebasing/README.md

 6a442fc Create index page for the message
 ```

-Fortunately, Git includes a tool to help us clean up our commits: **git rebase**.
+Fortunately, Git includes a tool to help us clean up our commits: git rebase.
-**Rebasing lets us move branches around by changing the commit that they are based on.**
+Rebasing lets us move branches around by changing the commit that they are based on.
 Conceptually, this is what it allows us to do:

 ![Screen Shot 2020-05-26 at 11 15 18](https://user-images.githubusercontent.com/24994818/82924636-3a1f2900-9f42-11ea-8f9a-fb7163b73a5e.png)

-After rebasing, the feature branch has a new parent commit, which is the same commit pointed to by **master**.
-Instead of joining the branches with a merge commit, rebasing integrates the feature branch by building on top of **master**.
+After rebasing, the feature branch has a new parent commit, which is the same commit pointed to by master.
+Instead of joining the branches with a merge commit, rebasing integrates the feature branch by building on top of master.
 The result is a perfectly linear history that reads more like a story than the hodgepodge of unrelated edits shown above.

 To explore Git's rebasing capabilities, we will need to build up our example project so that we have something to work with.
-Then, we will go back and rewrite history using **git rebase**
+Then, we will go back and rewrite history using git rebase

 # 	* [Create an About Section](https://github.com/c4arl0s/6RebasingRysGitTutorial#6-rebasing-rys-git-tutorial---content)